aws-amplify/docs/docs/lib/analytics/fragments/js/getting-started.md

 });
 ```

-<a href="https://docs.aws.amazon.com/pinpoint/latest/developerguide/audience-define-user.html" target="_blank">Learn more</a> about Amazon Pinpoint and Endpoints.
+<a href="https://docs.aws.amazon.com/pinpoint/latest/developerguide/audience-define-user.html" target="_blank">Learn more</a> about AWS Pinpoint and Endpoints.

 ## Using a Custom Plugin